🔍 공개 퀴즈 검색

 1. Setting expectations for how information is organized ✓

-2. Memorizing every word
+2. Memorizing every word beforehand

-3. Avoiding reading
+3. Avoiding reading the text

-4. Wasting time
+4. Wasting valuable time

 Which question helps identify cause and effect structure?